oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 # Basic web scraping

-This is the example provided in the Docs, briefly explained: we need to define a browser config and a crawler run config for the Crawler.
-We will focus on single url extraction with the `arun()` method, but be sure to check out [`arun_many()`](https://docs.crawl4ai.com/api/arun_many/) (multiple request might need a proxy for large scale scraping).
+This is the example provided in the Docs, briefly explained: We need to define both a browser and a crawler run configuration for the Crawler.
+We will focus on single URL extraction with the `arun()` method, but be sure to check out [`arun_many()`](https://docs.crawl4ai.com/api/arun_many/) (multiple request may require a proxy for large-scale scraping).

 What we see in the website: